theislab/DRVI/README.md

 ## Installation

-You need to have Python 3.10, 3.11, or 3.12 installed on your system.
+You need to have Python (versions 3.10 to 3.13 supported) installed on your system.
 If you don't have Python installed, we recommend installing [uv][].

 There are several alternative options to install drvi: